alabou/bcp-006-01/docs/NMOS With AAC.md

 > RFC 3640 only support passing configuration information out-of-band while RFC 6416 support both in-band and out-of-band methods.
 When targetting MPEG2-TS transport the configuration information is provided in-band as per the H.222 specification.

+> RFC 6416 is used in declarative mode as per RFC 6116 section 7.4.1 "Declarative SDP Usage for MPEG-4 Audio".

 The [Video Services Forum][VSF] developed Technical Recommendation [TR-??][] and [TR-??][] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for audio, using the SMPTE ST 2110 and IPMX suite of protocols.
 TR-?? and TR-?? mandate the use of the AMWA [IS-04][] and [IS-05][] NMOS Specifications in IPMX compliant systems.